tobz-nz/nova-cloudinary/README.md

 # Nova Cloudinary Field

+This is based on https://bitbucket.org/day4/nova-cloudinary

 Use to upload, browse and select resources from cloudinary.

-The value stored contains the following settings: `f_auto,c_limit,w_600`, which you can replace with what ever settings you need when using the image.

 **Multiple** images are seperated with `;` so can be stored in a normal text field.